Three Policies

 The Graduate School of Nursing (hereinafter referred to as the “Graduate School”) is designed to meet the completion requirements set forth in the program for a prescribed period of time, and to explore issues in the increasingly sophisticated fields of nursing, health, and welfare, or to pursue advanced nursing practice.
 In order to acquire abilities, those who have acquired the research ability and specialized skills listed below, and who have acquired research and practical skills that can contribute to improving the quality of nursing, are recognized to complete the course and receive a master's degree in nursing. confer the degree of

-(1) Specialized knowledge and skills: Acquire and utilize various theories and skills related to nursing that are necessary as a professional who interacts with people
+- Specialized knowledge and skills: Ability to acquire and utilize the theories and skills related to nursing required as a professional who interacts with people.

-(2) Problem-finding ability: Ability to discover research issues that have not been fully clarified in previous research in the specialized field
+- Problem-finding ability: Ability to discover research topics that have not been fully clarified in previous research in the field of expertise

-(3) Investigative analysis ability: Ability to use experimental, observational, and investigative methods used in nursing science or related fields according to the research topic and derive results.
+- Research and analytical skills: Ability to utilize experimental, observational, and research methods used in nursing or related fields in accordance with research questions and derive results.

-(5) Ability to make proposals to solve problems: Ability to understand various problems in the field of a specialized field and propose solutions
+- Ability to propose solutions to problems: Ability to understand various issues in the field of expertise and propose solutions

-(6) Communication skills: Ability to collect necessary domestic and international information from subjects, researchers, and professionals in specialized fields, accurately express and transmit one's own knowledge and thoughts, and exchange opinions.
+- Communication skills: Ability to gather necessary information from people in specialized fields, researchers, and other professionals both domestically and internationally, accurately express and communicate one's knowledge and ideas, and exchange opinions.

-(7) Ethics: Conduct research in compliance with the code of conduct in research, and be able to accurately judge and adjust ethical issues in the field
+- Ethics: Conduct research in accordance with research standards and be able to accurately judge and adjust ethical issues in the field.

 Curriculum Formulation Policy (Curriculum Policy)